marcelpetrick/DevNotes/BeenThereSeenThat/20251122_Google_DevFest_Munich/README.md

 DevFest Munich 2025 - Morning Workshop + Afternoon Main Stage Sessions
 ```

-* 100x youe capabilities to problem solve.
+* 100x your capabilities to problem solve.
 90s.yo a new app
 * build innovative applications..reach millions of people
-* ve as ambitious as you can possible be
+* be as ambitious as you can possibly be
 * safe secure scalable
 * emea.has.50 percent of the exoerts from all rwguons
 * 5 gdgs and 41 events and 1.9k attendees
 * you sre going to change 5y4 labdscape
-* code is kot gonna do itaelf
+* code is not gonna do itself
 * gemini: developer shall be mor eproductivem.remive friction..make life rasier. focus onyhihgs which matters most
 * nano banana..antigeavitz. gemini 3 pro
 * googlers get early access